Tolka Park: Proposed developments

 Following the sale of Tolka Park in 2006, Shelbourne had been trying to relocate to a new ground.
 Plans for a new stadium in Finglas and Swords came to nothing, as has an FAI-backed proposed ground-share with North Dublin neighbours Bohemians.
 Plans were underway in March and April 2015 for the Council to take back ownership of the land, and for Shelbourne to groundshare Bohemians in (newly Council-owned) Dalymount Park.
 On 4 October 2016 Shelbourne announced that they would leave Tolka Park for a newly refurbished Dalymount Park.
 In April 2021, the Dalymount redevelopment was expected to conclude by 2025.

 A local campaign called 'Save Tolka Park' was set up with the aim to secure the future of the stadium and prevent the stadium from being demolished.
 In February 2022, the city council agreed to examine the feasibility of the sale of the stadium back to Shelbourne.
+The council granted the club a 250-year lease in November 2025.

+On 28 May 2026, it was announced that Shelbourne and the Tolka Park Community Hub project would receive €9.2M in funding from the state's Immigrant Investor Programme.

 Transportation

 Tolka Park is served by Irish Rail commuter services that stop at Drumcondra, on routes to and from Dublin Connolly serving M3 Parkway, Maynooth, and Hazelhatch/Celbridge.
 Most services to/from Longford and Sligo also serve Drumcondra.
 The stadium is also served by Clontarf Road DART station which is approximately a 2 km walk away.

-Dublin Bus routes 1, 13, 16, 33, 41, 41b, 41c and 44 also stop near the stadium on the Drumcondra Road.
+Dublin Bus routes 1, 16, 19, 33, 41, 41b, 41c and 44 also stop near the stadium on the Drumcondra Road.
 Routes H1, H2, H3, 15, 27, 27X and 42 serve nearby Fairview, while the N2 stops on Griffith Avenue.